-EPEs that are linked to combined PV and IVT structures, exclusively with a remote PV influence (category 4), show remarkable differences compared to those with a direct PV influence (category 3).
-The upper-level forcing appears in the form of a wider, open-trough like structure that covers a larger spatial extent and is positioned farther away from the extreme precipitation centre in a poleward-westward direction (Figs. 11d,i and 12d,i).
-Importantly, the centre of QG ascent is located farther away from the extreme precipitation centre and has a lower magnitude that reaches about 0.05 Pa s-1 and 1 SD over both land and water (Figs. 11d,i and 12d,i).
-Also, the region of reduced static stability for EPEs over water is positioned far away from its centre, and lacks any spatial overlap with the extreme precipitation imprint (Fig. 12i).
-These findings suggests that EPEs of this category arise from the upper-level forcing that steers more zonally-oriented moisture transport towards the region of extreme precipitation, consistent with IVT daily means and normalized anomaly vectors (Figs. 11d,i and 12d,i), whereby the direct influence of the upper-level forcing on ascent has only a reduced or negligible influence.
-Presumably, other forcing mechanism for ascent play a dominant role here, such as (1) orographic lifting of the moist air masses for EPEs over land, (2) the potential effects of condensational heating on the vertical stability, and (3) other mesoscale processes that shape the organization of convective storms.
+remarkable differences compared to those with a direct PV influence (category 3).
+The upper-level forcing appears in the form of a wider, open-trough-like structure that covers a larger spatial extent and is positioned farther away from the extreme precipitation centre in a poleward-westward direction (Figs. 11d, i and 12d, i).
+Importantly, the centre of QG ascent is located farther away from the extreme precipitation centre and has a lower magnitude that reaches about

+0.05 Pa s^{-1} and 1 SD over both land and water (Figs. 11d, i and 12d, i).
+Also, the region of reduced static stability for EPEs over water is positioned far away from its centre and lacks any spatial overlap with the extreme precipitation imprint (Fig. 12i).
+These findings suggest that EPEs of this category arise from the upper-level forcing that steers more zonally oriented moisture transport towards the region of extreme precipitation, consistent with IVT daily means and normalized anomaly vectors (Figs. 11d, i and 12d, i), while the direct influence of the upper-level forcing on ascent has only a reduced or negligible influence.
+Presumably, other forcing mechanisms for ascent play a dominant role here, such as (1) orographic lifting of the moist air masses for EPEs over land, (2) the potential effects of condensational heating on the vertical stability, and (3) other mesoscale processes that shape the organization of convective storms.

-EPEs that are exclusively linked to Rossby wave breaking (category 1) exhibit similar characteristics as those linked to combined PV and IVT structures with a direct PV influence (category 3), except for few remarkable differences.
-By definition, daily mean and anomalous IVT remains very low (Figs. 11a,f and 12a,f).
-Interestingly, the 500-hPa geopotential height normalized anomalies reflect the signatures of upper-level troughs that reach far equatorward and are positioned very close to the centre of the EPEs (Figs. 11f and 12f).
-The direct influence of the upper-level forcing is manifested by strong QG ascent that exceeds 0.075 Pa s-1 and 1.5 SD over both land and water, and reduced static stability of about 0.25 SD for a marginal region over land (Fig. 11f) and of more than 0.5 SD over water across almost the entire extreme precipitation imprint (Fig. 12f).
+EPEs that are exclusively linked to Rossby wave breaking (category 1) exhibit similar characteristics to those linked to combined PV and IVT structures with a direct PV influence (category 3), except for few remarkable differences.
+By definition, daily-mean and anomalous IVT remains very low (Figs. 11a, f and 12a, f).
+Interestingly, the 500 hPa geopotential height normalized anomalies reflect the signatures of upper-level troughs that reach far equatorward and are positioned very close to the centre of the EPEs (Figs. 11f and 12f).
+The direct influence of the upper-level forcing is manifested by strong QG ascent that exceeds $0.075 \,\mathrm{Pa}\,\mathrm{s}^{-1}$ and 1.5 SD over both land and water, and reduced static stability of about 0.25 SD for a marginal region over land (Fig. 11f) and of more than 0.5 SD over water across almost the entire extreme precipitation imprint (Fig. 12f).
 Destabilization of the lower troposphere by the upper-level PV anomaly is of particular importance for EPEs of this category over water.
 As previously suggested, these events are likely found over warm subtropical waters, such as the Mediterranean Sea.
 Presumably, stratospheric PV streamers reach into a moist tropospheric environment, where the upper-level forcing suffices to trigger deep moist convection, without requiring intense moisture transport.